Khomchan/grout_mapping/README.md

 # Tunnelingly

-Tunnelingly version 1.0.0 is an user-interpreted web application for plotting data including rock types, Rock Mass Rating (RMR), grout consumption, overburden and grouting pressure in tunnels.
+Tunnelingly is an user-interpreted application for data plotting including rock types, Rock Mass Rating (RMR), grout consumption, overburden and grouting pressure in tunnel construction.

+___